yanglyuxun/game_play_jump/README.md

 # Wechat Jump Game Reinforcement Learning

-This is a Q learning implement on Wechat Jump Game.
+This is a reinforcement learning implement on Wechat Jump Game.

 ## Goal